Great Lakes League: Graders win 2 of 3 weekend games - Galion Inquirer

 Upcoming schedule

-Galion will be back in action on Tuesday against the Jet Box Baseball Club in Highland, Michigan.
+Galion will be back in action on Tuesday against the Jet Box Baseball Club at Highland, Michigan.

 The Graders return home Wednesday to face Sandusky.
 First pitch is at 7:05 p.m. at Heise Park.